TranNhatTan14/Obsidian/Resources/Vocabulary/assumption.md

 4. By **assuming** the data was correct, they overlooked critical errors.
 5. Her argument failed because it rested on a flawed **assumption**.

-### IELTS-Specific Tips

-In writing tasks, use "assumption" to discuss flawed reasoning or planning.
-For instance: "The assumption that urbanization always leads to economic growth can be challenged."

 ### Personal Connection

 In AI and genetics, avoiding unwarranted **assumptions** is critical.
 For example, in GWAS analysis, you must validate correlations instead of assuming causation, ensuring reliable results in your research.